- Stuart Baird

 - Release Date

 After the wedding reception, the Enterprise stops at a desert planet near the Romulan Neutral Zone, the border separating their space from the Federation’s, in response to a signal from another android like Data.
-After the characters entertain themselves on Federation dune buggies, they find Data’s “long lost relative,” who we later learn is called B-4, a name that suggests that prior to its naming the creator was aware of what comes after.
-The double doesn’t have the wits of his older brother, however, nor a personality beyond that of a small child.
+After the characters entertain themselves on Federation dune buggies, they find Data’s “long lost relative,” who we later learn is called B-4, a name that suggests the creator was aware of what comes after before its creation (namely, before Data).
+The double doesn’t have the wits of his older brother, nor a personality beyond that of a small child.
 Data transfers over his memory banks to bring B-4 up to speed, but the transfer doesn’t take.
 B-4 remains a numbskull, even by human standards.
-Meanwhile, the Romulans request the presence of the Enterprise at their home planet after a coup d’état on their senate, offering the possibility for a new, unprecedented peace between races.
+Meanwhile, the Romulans request the presence of the Enterprise on their home planet after a coup d’état on their senate, offering the possibility for a new, unprecedented peace between races.

-Inconsistencies in Star Trek lore—from electronic, non-Trek-like music to poor character development—may result from a director and writer unfamiliar with the gamut of shows and film.
+Inconsistencies in Star Trek lore—from electronic, non-Trek-like music to poor character development—may result from a director and writer unfamiliar with the gamut of shows and films.
 Baird took directing duties, despite being completely unfamiliar with Gene Roddenberry’s world or The Next Generation canon.
 His employment was no doubt based on his ability to direct an action scene, but that’s all.
 Baird’s choices remain the film’s greatest downfall.
-Consider scenes on the planet where the crew finds Data’s dumber counterpart: There’s desert-red color saturation that feels more appropriate for a Steven Soderbergh picture than a Star Trek film; and when our heroes are attacked by a local post-industrial culture, they make a space shuttle escape.
-But there’s not one mention of the Prime Directive, even though an alien race saw proof of their existence and advanced technologies.
+Consider scenes on the planet where the crew finds Data’s dumber counterpart: There’s desert-red color saturation that feels more appropriate for a Steven Soderbergh picture than a Star Trek film.
+And when our heroes are attacked by a post-industrial culture, they make a space shuttle escape, but there’s not one mention of the Prime Directive even though an alien race saw proof of their existence and advanced technologies.
 Trekkies no doubt threw their hands in the air in frustration over these irregularities—and this is just one sequence.
 All of Nemesis plays this way, completely oblivious to the established world of The Next Generation.

-Several castmembers voiced their disdain for the production after their promotional responsibilities subsided.
+Several cast members voiced their disdain for the production after their promotional responsibilities subsided.
 Entire characters feel nonexistent within the script, as many pointed out, such as Dr. Crusher (Gates McFadden).
-But that might stem from about 50-minutes of footage being removed, most of it character development otherwise absent from the final cut.
+But that might stem from about 50 minutes of footage being removed, most of it character development otherwise absent from the final cut.
 Sirtis noted the poor timing of the film’s release, putting a niche-market product against holiday tentpole releases from franchises including Harry Potter, James Bond, and The Lord of the Rings.
 If the film had been released a few months after Hollywood’s holiday rush, audiences may have someday discovered the significance of B-4 humming “Blue Skies” in the finale.
 Alas, we can only wonder.
-Frakes also noted how he wasn’t offered the director’s chair, probably out of Berman’s distain over Clockstoppers.
+Frakes also noted how he wasn’t offered the director’s chair, probably out of Berman’s disdain over Clockstoppers.
 Frakes attributed the film’s incoherent tone to Baird’s admitted unfamiliarity with all things Star Trek.
-Considering his two Star Trek features are among the best in the franchise, audience can only speculate as to how Frakes would have improved Nemesis.
+Considering his two Star Trek features are among the best in the franchise, Trek fans can only speculate as to how Frakes would have improved Nemesis.